Every presentation – every story – has this framework.

 The Uptalk Pathology

-Uptalk is the maddening rise of inflection at the end of declarative sentences that transforms simple statements into an endless stream of questioning uncertainty.
+Uptalk is the maddening rise of inflection at the end of declarative sentences.
+The inflection transforms simple statements into an endless stream of questioning uncertainty.

 It screams amateur when used in formal presentations, a time when we most want and need to be taken seriously.